weepower/wee-module/README.md

 * [Download the latest release](https://github.com/weepower/wee-module/archive/master.zip) or
 * Clone the repository from `git clone git://github.com/weepower/wee-module.git`

-Then place the "wee-module" folder in your modules directory.
+Then place the "wee-module" folder in your source/modules directory.

 ## Bugs

 Have a bug or a feature request?
-[Open a new issue](https://github.com/weepower/wee-module/issues).
+[Open a new issue](https://github.com/weepower/wee/issues).
 To view the working to-do list check out our public [Trello board](https://trello.com/b/7KbnQra9/wee).

 ## Versioning